Physics and geometry of knots-quivers correspondence: KQ correspondence and 3d physics

 Interactions among basic disks may be encoded for example by the~mutual linking numbers of disk boundaries.
-When two boundaries link, the~M2 worldvolumes can intersect, the~light fields localized at the~intersection give rise to $C_{ij}$ bifundamental modes (the quiver arrows) in the~quiver quantum mechanics \cite{Denef:2002ru}.
+When two boundaries link, the~M2 worldvolumes can interact, the~light fields localized at the~intersection of a family of Dirac strings beginning of one boundary and the other boundary give rise to $C_{ij}$ bifundamental modes (the quiver arrows) in the~quiver quantum mechanics \cite{Denef:2002ru}.
 A bit more precisely, while this picture is natural for mutual disk intersections (identified with $C_{ij}$) corresponding to M2-M2 interactions, more care is needed for self-linking (identified with $C_{ii} = t_i$).
 In fact this gets contribution from both M2-M2 self-interactions and M2-M5 interactions.
 For~the~example at hand, we can see this mixing appearing in the~$q$-powers of (\ref{eq:unknot-quiver-fugacities}): both $q_1=q_2=0$ are the~same since both disks end on $L_K$ without linking (a proper mathematical definition of this will be given in the~next section) and therefore both M2-branes have the~same type of interaction with M5 wrapping $L_K$; on the~other hand $t_1 \neq t_2$ because one of the~basic disks is self-linking, and therefore a~BPS M2-brane wrapped on it experiences a~nontrivial M2-M2 self-interaction.